 Security of your home is very important.

 Every year we read stories in the news of families who have had their Christmas ruined as a result of a burglary.
-Christmas provides intruders with more opportunities than usual, with many leaving their homes unoccupied being such a social month, packaging left beside bins or Christmas lights run through the windows.
+With Christmas providing intruders with more opportunities than usual, and many leaving their homes unoccupied.
+Packaging is often left beside bins or Christmas lights run through the windows.
 All of the above provide a weakness in the security of a property that allows for easier access from unwanted intruders.

 Every year we are warned of the increase crime risk that the festive season brings.
 Burglaries in the UK increase by up to 28% in the week leading up to Christmas Day and in Kent during the period between Nov 2017 – Jan 2018 there were 8,137 recorded incidents of theft, burglary and robbery.